Type II$_1$ von Neumann algebra representations of Hecke operators on Maass forms and the Ramanujan-Petersson conjectures: Hecke operators and Hilbert spaces

 \section{Hecke operators and Hilbert spaces}

 In this chapter we present known facts about Hecke operators, from the point of view of Hecke operators as orthogonal projections composed with translation operators.
-This point of view is particularly relevant when dealing with finite von Neumann algebras, since in that case the projections are naturally conditional expectations.
-This representation of the Hecke operators as conditional expectations unveils an operators system structure on a more basic object, which in turn determines the structure of the Hecke algebra.
-The operator system is, as a vector space, the vector space having as a basis the sets $[\sigma_1\Gamma\sigma_2]$, $\sigma_1,\sigma_2$ in $G$.
+This point of view is particularly relevant when dealing with finite von Neumann algebras, since in that case the projections are conditional expectations between von Neumann algebras.
+This representation of the Hecke operators as conditional expectations unveils an operators system structure on the Hilbert space of cosets, which in turn determines the structure of the Hecke algebra.

 Let $G$ be a discrete group and $\Gamma$ an almost normal subgroup.